 The Community Services chapter of this neighborhood plan discusses the need for a community indoor gathering place: youth, seniors, meetings/conferences for our neighbors.

-The current Comprehensive Plan in Chapter 3 Land Use Map LU-1 lists two centers.
+The current Comprehensive Plan in Chapter 3 Land Use Map LU-1 lists two Shiloh Hills' centers.

-The first at Magnesium and Nevada has an undeveloped lot on the southwest corner (zoned General Commercial) and another undeveloped lot that is in the County of Spokane on the northwest corner (zoned Regional Commercial).
-The other two corners are developed.
-This corner at Nevada/Magnesium has been designated as an "employment center" and the city has allowed development at the northwest corner that became apartments, ignoring the "center" designation in their Comprehensive Plan.
+The first center, at Magnesium and Nevada, features an undeveloped parcel located on the southwest corner (zoned General Commercial) and another undeveloped parcel situated in Spokane County on the northeast corner (zoned Regional Commercial).
+The remaining two corners are already developed.
+This intersection at Nevada/Magnesium has been identified as an "employment center," yet the city has permitted the development of apartments at the northwest corner, disregarding the "center" designation outlined in Spokane's Comprehensive Plan.

 The second designated center in Map LU-1 is a "community center" located at Nevada and Lincoln Road.
-The two corners on the west side have been developed.
-The two corners on the east side are open raw undeveloped land.
-The vacant land on the southeast corner is zoned Community Business 55 (Construction can go up to 55 feet.)
+The two corners on the west side of Nevada have been developed.
+The two corners on the east side of Nevada are undeveloped land.
+The vacant land on the southeast corner is zoned 'Community Business 55' (Construction can go up to 55 feet.)
 The open land to the north is zoned Light Industrial.
 There are many uses that this land can be developed into and the permitted and limited uses are listed in the table at the end of this Land Use Section.
-Also, you can find permitted uses in the Spokane Municipal Code (SMC) sections 17C.120.100 and
+Also, you can find permitted uses in the Spokane Municipal Code (SMC) sections 17C.120.100 and 17C.130.100 for these land parcels.
+(Map Spokane has a layer that gives zoning and land uses for land in the City of Spokane. https://my.spokanecity.org/opendata/gis/)